Your surviving family members will be responsible for paying a death tax on any non-liquid assets you may have.

-One of these is the federal estate tax, which has a rate that progressively increases with the size of a person’s estate.
-Being that it must be paid within nine months of a death, your family could be in for a problem if your largest assets are non-liquid forms of investment like businesses or real estate, warns Edward E. Graves, editor of “McGill’s Life Insurance.”
+One of these is the federal estate tax, which has a graduated rate based on the size of a person’s estate.
+Because it must be paid within nine months of death, your family may be in trouble if your most valuable assets are non-liquid investments such as businesses or real estate, warns Edward E. Graves, editor of “McGill’s Life Insurance.”

-The Tax Policy Center provides information about estate taxes, including history and information about how many people pay them.
-It should also be noted that 15 states and the District of Columbia currently impose state-regulated death taxes added onto federal estate taxes.
-Additionally, federal gift taxes can add to post-death expenses if you or another family member makes a death-triggered nonexempt gift.
-The settlement of an estate can also result in gift taxes.
+The Tax Policy Center provides information about estate taxes, including their history and the number of people who pay them.
+It should also be noted that, in addition to federal estate taxes, 15 states and the District of Columbia currently impose state-regulated death taxes.
+Additionally, if you or another family member makes a death-triggered nonexempt gift, federal gift taxes may be added to your post-death expenses.
+The administration of an estate may also result in gift taxes.

-In both cases, life insurance proceeds generate cash to both pay these taxes and keep any assets from being taxed so that your family is benefited.
+In both cases, life insurance proceeds generate cash to pay these taxes and keep any assets from being taxed, thereby benefiting your family.

-According to Wells Fargo Advisors, here are some strategies you can use to avoid being hit by estate or “death” taxes:
+Here are some strategies you can use to avoid estate or “death” taxes, according to Wells Fargo Advisors:

-1. Create an irrevocable life insurance trust for your existing life insurance policy.
-Also, irrevocable trusts can be created for your children in the form of a trust fund after your death.
+- Establish an irrevocable life insurance trust for your current life insurance policy.
+In addition, irrevocable trusts in the form of trust funds can be established for your children after your death.

-2. Take advantage of the current one million dollar gift tax exemption and the 3.5 million dollar estate tax exemption.
+- Take advantage of the current $1 million gift tax exemption as well as the $3.5 million estate tax exemption.

-3. While alive, gifts can be given tax-free to your recipients (up to 13,000 dollars) without using up your estate and gift tax exemptions.
+- While you are alive, you can make tax-free gifts to your beneficiaries (up to $13,000) without exhausting your estate and gift tax exemptions.

-4. Spend down the value of your estate by giving gifts to loved ones or charitable organizations, while you’re still alive.
+- Spend down the value of your estate while you’re still alive by making gifts to loved ones or charitable organizations.